 Priory Hospital Suttons Manor is a specialist, a low secure service that supports higher acuity, older aged male patients, who require long-term care and help adjusting to independent living.
 Patients with high risk, forensic histories, who were previously at risk to themselves and others, can be cared for in this safe, group-led environment.

-Care is provided over two 13-bedded wards and we offer an age-appropriate environment for those who also have a mental health/personality disorder and/or mild to moderate dementia and are in need of physical health care needs.
+Care is provided over two 13-bedded wards and we offer an age-appropriate environment for those who also have a mental health/personality disorder and/or mild to moderate dementia.

 “Staff offer one-to-one sessions with carers to further engage them in discussions about their loved one’s recovery.”
 The Quality Network for Forensic Mental Health Services 5th Annual Edition